gregorysholl/mocha-utilities/README.md

 - The Builder methods `setUrl(_: String)` and `setCompletionHandler(_: @escaping HttpCompletionHandler)` are **mandatory**.
 If not set, the request will fail or will not return the received response.
 - The type `HttpCompletionHandler` is defined as the closure `(_ data: Data?, _ error: Error?) -> Void`.
-- The request's `contentType` defaults to `"application/x-www-form-urlencoded"`.
+- The request's `contentType` defaults to `application/json`.
 - The request's `timeout` defaults to 60 seconds.
+- The request's `encoding` defaults to UTF-8.
 - Other possible configurations are `setParameters(_: [String: Any])`, `setContentType(_: String)`, `setTimeout(_: TimeInterval)`, `setEncoding(_: String.Encoding)`, `setHeader(_: [String: String])`, `setBasicAuth(username: String, password: String)`, `setCertificate(_: Data?, with: String?)`, `setTrustAll(_: Bool)` and `setHostDomain(_: String)`.

 More examples will be included as the documentation grows.

 #### Browser Utils

 To open the default browser of the device, use the `openUrl(_: String?)`.
-If the given String is nil or is not a valid, no action is taken.
+If the given String is nil or is not valid, no action is taken.

 ```swift
 import MochaUtilities